urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/04 Object Oriented Programming.md

   Abstraction, encapsulation, inheritance and polymorphism

 Initialization blocks
+  The code inside the initialization block of a class will be executed everytime a new instance of this class is created,
+    just before the constructor
-  The code inside the initialization block of a class will be executed everytime a new instance of this class is created The code inside the static initialization block of a class will be executed just once in the program life time, when the class is created
+  The code inside the static initialization block of a class will be executed just once in the program life time, when the class is created
     Example
       public Class MyClass {
           {
-            System.out.println("This is executed everytime a new instance of this class is created") }
+            System.out.println("This is executed everytime a new instance of this class is created, just before the constructor")
+          }
           static {
             System.out.println("This is executed just once in the program life time, when the class is created")